AmazingAmpharos/OoT-Randomizer/README.md

 -The frozen switch in Spirit Temple MQ can be hit without a fire source by using the Bow and Song of Time very cleverly.
 -The chest in the basement of the standard Bottom of the Well can be reached with only a Strength Upgrade by using a jump slash with a lit
 Deku Stick to access the bomb flowers in the basement.
+-The silver rupees on the left side of Gerudo Training Grounds MQ can be collected with just Hookshot with a somewhat particular jump slash.
 -The first room of the Spirit Trail in Ganon's Castle MQ can be cleared without the Bow by using a Hammer jump slash to hit the rusted switch through the thrones.
 -The Gold Skulltulla in adult Kokiri Forest can be reached without the Hookshot by using Hover Boots off one of the roots.